 Jaipur

-Jal Mahal - The Jal Mahal, meaning Water Palace, was not intended as a palace by Maharaja Madho Singh I. Constructed in 1750, it was meant as a lodge for himself and his entourage during duck hunting parties.
-His son, Madho Singh II, significantly enhanced the Jal Mahal during the 18th century, adding the courtyard grounds and much of the exterior seen today.
+Jal Mahal - The Jal Mahal, meaning Water Palace, was not intended as a palace by Maharaja Madho Singh I. Built in 1750, it served as a lodge for him and his entourage during duck hunting parties.
+His son, Madho Singh II, significantly enhanced the Jal Mahal in the 18th century, adding the courtyard grounds and much of the exterior seen today.

-Chand Baori (Stepwell) - Chand Baori is a stepwell built over a thousand years ago in the village of Abhaneri, Rajasthan.
+Chand Baori (Stepwell) - Chand Baori is a stepwell built over a thousand years ago in Rajasthan’s Abhaneri village.
 It is one of the world’s largest and most beautiful stepwells.
-Located in eastern Rajasthan, it was constructed during the 8th and 9th centuries and features 3,500 narrow steps arranged in perfect symmetry, descending 20 meters to the well’s bottom.
-Originally built to provide water year-round in Rajasthan’s arid zones, it is no longer used as a well but attracts visitors with its exquisite geometry.
+Constructed in the 8th and 9th centuries, it features 3,500 narrow steps arranged symmetrically, descending 20 meters to the well’s bottom.
+Originally built to provide water in Rajasthan’s arid zones, it now attracts visitors with its exquisite geometry.

 Agra to Khajuraho (By Train)

-Taj Mahal - The Taj Mahal is an ivory-white marble mausoleum on the south bank of the Yamuna River in Agra, India.
-Commissioned in 1632 by Mughal Emperor Shah Jahan, it houses the tomb of his favorite wife, Mumtaz Mahal.
+Taj Mahal - The Taj Mahal is an ivory-white marble mausoleum on the Yamuna river’s south bank in Agra, India.
+Commissioned in 1632 by Mughal emperor Shah Jahan, it houses the tomb of his favorite wife, Mumtaz Mahal.

 Agra Fort - Agra Fort is a historical fort in Agra, India.
-It was the main residence of the Mughal Dynasty emperors until 1638, when the capital moved from Agra to Delhi.
-Agra Fort is a UNESCO World Heritage site, located about 2.5 km northwest of the more famous Taj Mahal.
+It served as the main residence for Mughal Dynasty emperors until 1638, when the capital moved from Agra to Delhi.
+A UNESCO World Heritage site, it is located about 2.5 km northwest of the Taj Mahal.

 Arrival in Khajuraho